rosen-bridge/operation/docs/keygen-service/keygen-docker.md

 ## Successful Keygen

 After discovering all peers, the colaborative key genaration process will be started.
-In case of a successful key genaration you can see the following message in the console as well as in the log file located at `./keygen-service/logs/keygen-logs/`.
+In case of a successful key genaration, a message with the following structure could be seen in the console as well as in the log file located at `./keygen-service/logs/keygen-logs/`.

 ```
 info: [keygen] request start keygen with response {"shareID":"17919185987749025101810558434858548363703702891441976713238832618792983045264897561171919","pubKey":"9a685c62d667fd99c22dbd1d8e97b27a268003e146ac8af74b03c5a1f25f4f5f","status":"success"} called